TriplyDB/Documentation/docs/triplydb-js/index.md

   </dd>

   <dt><code>description</code></dt>
   <dd>The human-readable description of the dataset.
-This description can make use of Markdown (see the <a href='/docs/triply-db-getting-started/#markdown-support'>Markdown reference</a>) for details.</dd>
+This description can make use of Markdown.</dd>

   <dt><code>displayName</code></dt>
   <dd>The human-readable name of the dataset.
 This name may contain spaces and other characters that are not allowed in the URL-friendly name.</dd>